UOS-COM-6018/introduction-to-conda-for-data-scientists/setup.md

 ### Windows installation

 After you downloaded the [Windows GUI installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe), double click on it and follow the instructions (accept license, etc.).
 You can use the defaults except for the "Advanced Installation Options" where you would tick on **"Add Miniconda3 to my PATH environment variable"**.

 ### Mac OSX installation
 After you downloaded the [Mac OSX GUI installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg), double click on it and follow the instructions (accept license, etc.).

-When you are asked where to install Miniconda, you should leave the default option to "install for me only".
-If you get the error message “You cannot install Miniconda in this location,” reselect "Install for me only".
-Then you should be able to continue to the next.
+When you are asked where to install Miniconda, you should leave the default option to "_Install for me only_".
+If you get the error message “_You cannot install Miniconda in this location_” then reselect "_Install for me only_".
+Then you should be able to continue to the next prompt.

-The default option will modify your PATH in ~/.bash_profile.
-If you open the terminal after installation is over, you would see "(base)" on the left side of prompt.
+The default options will modify your `$PATH` in `~/.bashrc`.

+You will need to either `source ~/.bashrc` in your current shell or start a new shell/terminal for the changes to take effect.
+Once correctly installed and activated your command promt should begin with `(base)`.

 ### Linux installation

-I will walk through the steps for installing on Linux systems below as installing on Linux systems is slightly more involved.
+We will walk through the steps for installing on Linux systems below as installing on Linux systems is slightly more involved.
 First, download the 64-bit Python 3 install script for Miniconda (clicking the link above will download the same script!).

 ~~~
 wget --quiet https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh